-Alternatively, network embedding approaches such as Deepwalk~\cite{perozzi2014deepwalk}, node2vec~\cite{grover2016node2vec} propose to embed the nodes in the network to a low-dimensional vector representation that preserves the network properties.
-Deepwalk~\cite{perozzi2014deepwalk} generates the truncated random walks of length $l$ and defines a context window of size $k$ as a neighborhood for each node.
-Distributed representation for each node in the network is learned based on random walks.
-However, Deepwalk relies on the rigid notion of network neighborhood that makes it largely insensitive to the connectivity patterns unique to the network. node2vec defines a flexible notion of node's network neighborhood by performing a biased random walk by balancing breadth-first and depth-first search in the network.
-These network embedding methods generate feature representations that maximize the likelihood of preserving the network neighborhood of nodes in a low-dimensional feature space.
-A classifier is trained on these embeddings to predict the interaction probability.
-These methods are only limited to the structure of the biological networks and cannot integrate the features of biological nodes.
+Network embedding approaches \cite{perozzi2014deepwalk,grover2016node2vec} aim to transform network nodes into low-dimensional vector representations while preserving key network properties.
+Deepwalk \cite{perozzi2014deepwalk} achieves this by generating truncated random walks of length $l$ and defining a context window of size $k$ to represent the neighborhood of each node.
+It learns distributed representations for network nodes based on these random walks.
+However, Deepwalk's approach relies on a rigid notion of network neighborhood, making it insensitive to the unique connectivity patterns present in a network.
+On the other hand, node2vec \cite{grover2016node2vec} employs a more flexible strategy by using biased random walks that strike a balance between breadth-first and depth-first search.
+These network embedding methods generate feature representations optimized to preserve node neighborhoods in a low-dimensional feature space.
+Subsequently, these embeddings are utilized to train downstream classifiers for making predictions.
+It's worth noting that these methods primarily capture the structural information of biological networks and do not effectively integrate node-specific features.